sonebu/wifi_rss_positioning_visioncalib/readme.md

 ---
 ## Description

-An experiment requires 2 computers (not necessarily 2 people): a "Location Logger" (cLL) and an "RSS logger" (cRS).
-4 stages are considered in an experiment:
+An "experiment" requires 2 computers (not necessarily 2 people): a Location Logger (cLL) and an RSS logger (cRS).
+2 stages are considered in an experiment:

-**1- Calibration:** Use "calibration.py" to set up a fixed camera on cLL, get a reference image + a homography matrix over known calibration points in that image (manual / ArUco). cRS is not involved in this step.
+**Calibration:** Use "calibration.py" to set up a fixed camera on cLL, get a reference image + a homography matrix over known calibration points in that image (manual / ArUco). cRS is not involved in this step.
 The camera should not move after this step to keep the homography matrix applicable throughout the experiment.

-**2- Data Collection:** Needs to run simultaneously on cLL and cRS ("datacollection_loc.py" and "datacollection_rss.py"), synced with timestamps (clock sync over NTP before running). cRS is carried by a person who moves around and runs tshark to log RSS values. cLL is stationary, and runs a person tracking model (w.r.t. ground w/ homography) to get {loc_x, loc_y, RSS values}.
-Results for loc and rss get merged after the exp using "datacollection_merge.py".
+**Data Collection:** Needs to run simultaneously on cLL and cRS ("datacollection_loc.py" and "datacollection_rss.py"), synced with timestamps (clock sync over NTP before running). cRS is carried by a person who moves around and runs tshark to log RSS values. cLL is stationary, and runs a person tracking model (w.r.t. ground w/ homography) to get {loc_x, loc_y} values.
+Results for loc and RSS get merged after the exp using "datacollection_merge.py" to get labeled tuples of {loc_x, loc_y, RSS}.
+We don't filter out any WiFi message at the collection phase, algorithms decide which data points to use.

-**3- Development:** Training and evaluating neural net based algorithms, dictionary selection for non parametric algorithms (e.g., nearest neighbour (NeNe), NeNe+interp etc.).
-The code used in this stage is custom, we save it into the experiment folder.

-**4- Demo:** Runs on the cRS with a real-time data stream.
-A GUI shows realtime updates overlaid on the reference image taken during the calibration step.

 Each experiment has a "data package" associated with it.
 The data package contains: